-ORDINANCE NO. 2020-304 OF 25 MARCH 2020 ADAPTING THE RULES APPLICABLE TO JUDICIAL COURTS RULING IN NON-CRIMINAL MATTERS AND TO CO-OWNERSHIP MANAGEMENT CONTRACTS (PART I)
+ORDINANCES NO. 2020-304 AND NO. 2020-595 ADAPTING THE RULES APPLICABLE TO JUDICIAL COURTS RULING IN NON-CRIMINAL MATTERS

-In accordance with the authorization given by Parliament under law no. 2020-290 of 23 March 2020, the Government passed the ordinance no. 2020-304 on 25 March 2020 (the "Judicial Courts Ordinance") in order to streamline the functioning of the civil, social and commercial courts, by allowing the parties to be informed and the organization of adversarial proceedings by any means.
+In accordance with the authorization given by Parliament under law no. 2020-290 of 23 March 2020, the Government passed the ordinance no. 2020-304 on 25 March 2020 which was amended and supplemented by Ordinance No. 2020-595 of 20 May 2020 (the "Judicial Courts Ordinance") in order to streamline the functioning of the civil, social and commercial courts, by allowing the parties to be informed and the organization of adversarial proceedings by any means.